AlexBlandin/GreenbookClub/problems.md

     Output: true

-# The Legendary Door Problem (Last Seen 2019-10-31)
+# The Legendary Door Problem (Last Seen 2021-11-01)

-There are 100 doors in a dungeon.
-A prisoner, to survive, must execute the following algorithm:

-1. They open all doors.
-2. They close every second door.
-3. They toggle every third door,

-The process continues, for 100 passes, such that for each pass n, the prisoner toggles every nth door.
-When the algorithm completes, the evil genius releases her monsters.
-The monsters will come out of every open door.

-## Part A:

-How many monsters attack her poor prisoner?

-## Part B:

-Our evil genius likes to make abstract maths a reality.
-She instead creates d many doors (where `d` is any natural number she pleases).
-Given `d` many doors, and d many passes of the algorithm, express the number of monsters that attack their poor prisoner as a function `f(d)`.
+There are 100 closed lockers in a hallway.
+Behind the lockers are monsters.
+On round 1, you go through the lockers and open every single one.
+On round 2, you go through the lockers and shut every second.
+On round 3, you go through the lockers and toggle every third.
+On round N, you go through the lockers and toggle every Nth.
+After 100 rounds, the monsters will exit the open lockers and attack.
+How many monsters will there be attacking you?

+Extension 1: Instead of 100 lockers, you now have N lockers and N rounds.
+Solve the same problem :-)

+Extension 2: Now, you have N lockers and M rounds, where N and M are not necessarily the same number.
+Solve the same problem once more.

 # Sorted Stacking (Last Seen 2019-10-31)